 Now you need a place to send it to.
-And the way I see it, if you’re looking to put your script online for the purposes of gaining exposure or access, or at least the potential thereof, you’ve got basically two choices, neither which I recommend with, like I mentioned, a whole heart: Inktip and The Black List.
+And the way I see it, if you’re looking to put your script online for the purposes of gaining exposure or access, or at least the potential thereof, you’ve got several choices, at least two of which I can recommend with, as I mentioned, a whole heart: Inktip and The Black List.

 InkTip (AKA Pay us $60 for 4 months and maybe a producer will find your script in our directory and contact you)

 Is it just me, or are these guys a bit paranoid?

-After 16 years being in business reading scripts, and three requests to join InkTip, I’ve never been approved as a Producer on Inktip, able to browse and search for new projects that I might want to buy or option.
+After almost 20 years being in business reading scripts, and three requests to join InkTip, my production company has never been approved as a Producer on Inktip, able to browse and search for new projects that I might want to buy or option.
 This, despite my credentials and despite my long history of working with screenwriters.
-And left without an explanation from Inktip, I can only assume the worst: the Inktipsies are worried that because I’m not just a producer, but I’m a producer that also runs a script consulting business, that I’ll go in and poach their users, or somehow lure them away from Inktip with my natural good looks (?)
+And left without an explanation from Inktip, I can only assume the worst: the Inktipsies are worried that because I’m not just a producer, but I’m a producer that also runs a script reading business, that I’ll go in and poach their users, or somehow lure them away from Inktip with my natural good looks (?)